 Please enquiry about any operational requirements outside of these hours – see also Fees and Charges

 Tel +44 (0)20 3302 0750 will divert to the Operations Manager out of hours.

 Access in and out of the City is easy via the Falcon London Heliport.

 3.3 miles to Liverpool Street Station

 3.9 miles to London City Airport & the O2 Arena

 5.4 miles to Piccadilly Circus

-The nearest tube station is Canary Wharf, Jubilee Line.
-The Docklands Light Railway (DLR) Mudchute 0.5 miles from the site.
-There is a bus service just outside the front gate with the D7, N550, 135,277 running every five minutes to Canary Wharf.
-The River Taxi also operates from Masthouse Terrace pier regularly to Westminster, stopping at other locations en-route.
-Masthouse is 570m from the heliport.
+The nearest tube station is Canary Wharf (Jubilee Line).
+The Docklands Light Railway (DLR) Mudchute Station is 0.5 miles from the site.
+There is a bus service just outside the front gate with the D7, 135, 277 running every five minutes to Canary Wharf.
+The Thames Clipper Riverboat Service operates from Masthouse Terrace Pier regularly to Westminster, stopping at other locations en-route.
+Masthouse Terrace Pier is 570m from the Heliport.